Assessing the Probabilistic Fit of Neural Regressors via Conditional Congruence: Supplementary details

-In all experiments, the model that achieved the best loss on the validation set during training was selected for evaluation.
+In all experiments where a model was evaluated, we used the training checkpoint associated with the best validation loss for evaluation.
 This helped mitigate the overfitting that we observed with respect to NLL as training continued.

-Data was split into train/val/test using a fixed random seed, allocating 70\% to train, 10\% to val, and 20\% to test.

-The AdamW optimizer \citep{loshchilov2017decoupled} was used for all training jobs, with an initial learning rate of $10^{-3}$ that decayed to 0 on a cosine annealing schedule \citep{loshchilov2016sgdr}.
+The AdamW optimizer was used for all training jobs, with an initial learning rate of $10^{-3}$ that decayed to 0 on a cosine annealing schedule.
 We used a weight decay value of $10^{-5}$.
 For image regression tasks, we applied the standard ImageNet normalization constants and augmented with the \texttt{AutoAugment} \citep{cubuk2018autoaugment} transformation during training.

+For all datasets, samples were split into train/val/test using a fixed random seed, allocating 70\% to train, 10\% to val, and 20\% to test.
-Though we specify the feature encoder used for each dataset, we refer the reader to our source code \footnote{\url{https://anonymous.4open.science/r/probcal-8294}} as well as the original literature on each model to find exact details about the regression heads fit on top of each encoder.

-The following subsections contain further details for the models we trained, organized by dataset.
-We also provide relevant licensing information and URLs for each dataset where applicable.
+Though the following subsections specify the feature encoder used for each dataset, we refer the reader to our source code \footnote{\url{https://github.com/spencermyoung513/probcal}} as well as the original literature on each model to find exact details about the regression heads fit on top of each encoder.
+We now provide further details for the models we trained, organized by dataset.
+We also list relevant licensing information and URLs for each dataset where applicable.

-\subsubsection{Synthetic Dataset}
+\subsubsection{Synthetic dataset}

-Following \cite{young2024flexible}, the MLPs we trained for the synthetic dataset in \ref{exp:synthetic} had layers of widths \texttt{[128, 128, 128, 64]}.
+Following \citet{young2025ddpn}, the MLPs we trained for the synthetic dataset in Section \ref{exp:synthetic} had layers of widths \texttt{[128, 128, 128, 64]}.
 Training ran for 200 epochs on a 2021 MacBook Pro CPU, with a batch size of 32.
+We generated this dataset locally using the process defined by \citet{young2025ddpn}.